 Abide by the law

 It is important that board members understand their responsibilities and act according to the CPA, regulations, and bylaws.
 There are serious consequences for not complying with the law.
-For example, if a corporation fails to comply with the CPA, each board member can be found guilty of an offence and be liable for up to $5,000.
-The corporation and individual board members can also be sued in Court for engaging in improper conduct.
+For example, the corporation and individual board members can be sued in Court for engaging in improper conduct.

 Act fairly and consider the interests of owners, the corporation and the board